google/go-tdx-guest/README.md

 ## `rtmr`

-This library should be used within the confidential workload to performs a hash extend operation into the TDX RTMR register.
+This library should be used within the confidential workload to perform a hash extend operation into the TDX RTMR register.

 ### `func ExtendEventLog(rtmrIndex int, hashAlgo crypto.Hash, eventLog []byte) error`

-This function calculates the hash digest of a provided event log and extend it in the corresponding RTMR register.
+This function calculates the hash digest of a provided event log and extends it in the corresponding RTMR register.
 However, it's important to note that TDX currently only supports the SHA-384 hash algorithm.
 If `hashAlgo` is not SHA-384, the function will return an error.